-The available evidence from published studies is not sufficient to conclude that pulsed radiofrequency ablation is an effective treatment for occipital neuralgia, chronic headaches (including but not limited to cervicogenic headache, migraines, cluster headaches, tension headaches) and persistent idiopathic facial pain (PIFP)/atypical facial pain.
-Well-designed studies are needed to evaluate the potential advantages of pulsed radiofrequency ablation for these conditions and to identify which patients would benefit from this procedure.
+The available evidence from published studies is insufficient to conclude that pulsed radiofrequency ablation is an effective treatment for occipital neuralgia and chronic headaches (including but not limited to cervicogenic headache, migraines, cluster headaches, tension headaches).
+Further larger well-designed studies with longer periods of follow-up are needed to evaluate the use of pulsed radiofrequency ablation for these conditions and to identify which patients would benefit from this procedure.
 The evidence is insufficient to determine the effects of this technology on net health outcomes.

 A variety of terms may be used to describe percutaneous radiofrequency denervation including radiofrequency ablation (RFA), radiofrequency neuroablation, radiofrequency lesioning, radiofrequency neurotomy, radiofrequency rhizotomy and radiofrequency articular rhizolysis.